-- one semester of linear algebra; - one semester of one of the following: abstract algebra, differential equations, discrete mathematics, or probability - two semesters of advanced calculus or real analysis (or equivalent) - Completion of the GRE General Test with results submitted to the university.
+- one semester of linear algebra; - one semester of one of the following: abstract algebra, differential equations, discrete mathematics, or probability - one semester of advanced calculus or real analysis (or equivalent).

 Subject to approval by the Graduate Committee, students who do not satisfy all of the above admission requirements may be admitted with course deficiencies with the understanding that deficiencies must be removed within one year of entry into the program.
 Undergraduate credits earned for deficiency coursework cannot be applied to a graduate degree.